MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/tools-to-manage-volume-activation-of-office.md

 |/ _sai [ActivationInterval]_ <br/> |Changes how often a KMS client attempts to activate itself when it cannot find a KMS host computer.
 It replaces  _ActivationInterval_ with a value expressed in minutes.
 The default setting is **120** minutes.  <br/> |
 |/ _sri [RenewalInterval]_ <br/> |Changes how often a KMS client attempts to renew its activation by contacting a KMS host computer.
 It replaces  _RenewalInterval_ with a value expressed in minutes.
 The default setting is **10080** minutes (7 days).
 This setting overrides the local KMS client settings.  <br/> |

-The following table shows the command options for activating an AD DS forest by using AD DS-based activation.
+The following table shows the command options for activating an AD DS forest by using Active Directory-based activation.

 **Slmgr.vbs command options — Active Directory-based activation**